List of minister-presidents of Saxony-Anhalt

 The minister president of Saxony-Anhalt is the head of government of the German state of Saxony-Anhalt.
 The office was created in 1990 after the German reunification and the joining of Saxony-Anhalt in the Federal Republic of Germany.
-The current minister-president is Reiner Haseloff, heading a coalition government between the Christian Democratic Union, the Social Democratic Party and the Free Democratic Party.
+The current minister-president is Sven Schulze, heading a coalition government between the Christian Democratic Union, the Social Democratic Party and the Free Democratic Party.
+Schulze succeeded Reiner Haseloff in January 2026.
 Haseloff succeeded Wolfgang Böhmer in April 2011.

 The minister-president's seat of government is known as the state chancellery (Staatskanzlei) and is located in the state capital, Magdeburg, along with the other cabinet department.